 Evansville Vanderburgh Public Library also maintains the Tri-State Collection from the Shoah Foundation Visual History Archive.
 This is a collection of 115 oral histories of Holocaust witnesses and survivors from Indiana, Illinois and Kentucky.

-We also offer many online resources: the EVPL Digital Archive, Browning Genealogy Database (early 1900 to date), Local History Database, and NewsBank Full Text Newspapers (available through the library's website).
+We also offer many online resources: the EVPL Digital Archive, Browning Genealogy Database (early 1900 to date), Local History Database, NewsBank Full Text and Evansville Historical Newspapers (available through the library's website) and the region's Millennial Plan.